Donate an item

 When will my item be displayed?

 Unfortunately, we cannot guarantee if or when any items will be displayed in the museum galleries.
 Our collection is vast, and it is impossible for everything to be on display at any one time.
 Furthermore, it may be necessary to limit exposure for objects which are too fragile to be displayed long-term (eg. textiles and paper-based items).
 However, we do have rotating displays in a number of key parts of the museum, which enable us to put new material on display wherever possible.
-There is also potential for some objects to be displayed virtually in online exhibitions on our website, or on social media.
+There is also potential for some objects to be displayed virtually as part of online exhibitions on our website, or on social media.

 Why collect items if they’re not going to be displayed?